Hot! The Best Resorts for Off-Piste Skiing – Beginners

 Hello?
 Is anyone at home?

 Big Sky is best know for the singular spike of Lone Peak – one of the most distinctive resort mountains in North America, and home to some of its best steep skiing too.
 Lower down, however, the slopes are gentle and – midweek – practically empty.
 They’re so quiet you can often practice powder skiing without actually leaving the pistes.
-A few seasons back Welove2ski spent a couple of hours creaming through deep snow on the trails of Andesite mountain without seeing any other tracks.
-Eventually, two other skiers showed up.
-And that was it, for an entire afternoon.

 The only slight drawback is that it doesn’t snow as often much as it does in many resorts out west.
 The resort’s own figures record an average of 400 inches/10.16m a season, but bestsnow.net reckons 258 inches/6.55m.
 This probably reflects the discrepancy between snowfall on top of Lone Peak and at the base village.
 But by way of compensation, there’s very little competition, midweek, for fresh snow when it does fall.

-About the Author
+About the author

 Sean Newsom

-As well as founding Welove2ski in June 2007, Sean has written about skiing in the British press for 18 years.
-For the last 11, he’s also been the ski travel editor of The Sunday Times.
+As well as founding Welove2ski in June 2007, Sean has written about skiing and snowboarding in the British press for 28 years.
+For the last 20 of them, he’s also been the ski travel editor at The Sunday Times.